VUIIS/demo-singularity-matlab-fsl/README.md

 ### Inputs

+Paths to files are relative to the container.

     --t1_niigz        A T1 image
-    --seg_niigz       Its corresponding segmentation from e.g. slant pipeline --diameter_mm     Diameter of the hole to zero out, in mm
+    --seg_niigz       Its corresponding segmentation from e.g. slant pipeline --diameter_mm     Diameter of the hole to zero out, in mm (default 30)

-    --project         Labels from XNAT, used only to annotate the QA PDF --subject
+    --project         Labels from XNAT, used only to annotate the QA PDF --subject         (default UNK_*)
     --session
     --scan

-    --out_dir         Where outputs will be stored
+    --out_dir         Where outputs will be stored (default /OUTPUTS)

 ### Outputs